jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 John von Neumann pre-empted the discovery of DNA by asking himself how self-replication was possible and consistent with the laws of physics.
 He realised (I'm paraphrasing David Deutsch from [here](https://www.edge.org/conversation/david_deutsch-constructor-theory)) that you needed to specify instructions for assembling the system - that you couldn't simply "copy-paste" the whole thing.
 From there, and knowing what we do about the universality of another machine that follows instructions on a tape (the Turing Machine), it's natural to ask whether a [universal constructor](https://www.wikiwand.com/en/Von_Neumann_universal_constructor) exists.
 Is there an arrangement of atoms such that that arrangement can reproduce all other arrangements?

 Surely the ability to rearrange matter at will would constitute 'programmable' matter in the sense we've been investigating here?

-Of course, I should say something about the 'programmable' part then.
+Of course, now I should say something about the 'programmable' part.

 ### Programming with atoms